WSU-kduncan/s24cicd-aschlotterbeck/README-CD.md

 ## Deployment

 * How to install Docker to your instance?
-  - How to install docker.
+  - How to install docker:
 	  * I am running Ubuntu 22.04.4 LTS on my device and had to use `sudo apt install docker.io` to install Docker on my second EC2 instance.
 	  * After installation, I used `which docker` to locate the executable files.
 	  * I also used `docker --version` to identify current version that was installed, which was Docker version 24.0.5.
 	  * Lastly, I used `systemctl status docker` to confirm Docker was successfully installed and up and running on my system.
 	  * To use Docker commands without using sudo, I used `sudo usermod -aG docker ubuntu` to add my user to the Docker group.

 * Container restart script
   - Justification & description of what it does: